Tuesday, April 27, 2021

 - What accounts for the success and failures of the subsequent peace process?

-They will describe how a transition from civil war to civil resistance was made possible and how it led to a successful conflict settlement.
+They describe how a transition from civil war to civil resistance was made possible and how it led to a successful conflict settlement.
 However, they will also argue that flaws in the conflict settlement and post-conflict phases have produced a turbulent post-settlement process, one that falls short of the goals of reconciliation, transitional justice, and sustainable peace.

 About the Presenters